MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 The `POST /orders` request contains an invalid site ID, or the site ID provided doesn’t match the account ID.

-To retrieve a site ID from your MultiSafepay account, go to **Settings** > **Website settings**, and then click the relevant website.
+To retrieve a site ID from your MultiSafepay dashboard, go to **Settings** > **Website settings**, and then click the relevant website.

 #### Error 1005: Invalid secure code

 The `POST /orders` request contains an invalid secure code, or the secure code doesn't match the account ID or site ID provided.

-To retrieve a secure code from your MultiSafepay account, go to **Settings** > **Website settings**, and then click the relevant website.
+To retrieve a secure code from your MultiSafepay dashboard, go to **Settings** > **Website settings**, and then click the relevant website.

 #### Error 1006: Invalid transaction ID

 The `POST /orders` request contains an invalid transaction ID.

 The transaction ID provided must be unique.
 The transaction ID you provided may have already been used for a completed transaction for that website (site ID).
-Consider creating a new website profile in your MultiSafepay account.
+Consider creating a new website profile in your MultiSafepay dashboard.

 #### Error 1007: Invalid IP address